MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsOnlineLisCivicAddress.md

 ## SYNOPSIS
 Use the \`Test-CsOnlineLisCivicAddress\` cmdlet to verify that a civic address exists in the master street address guide (MSAG), and is suitable for emergency dispatch.

+> [!NOTE]
+> This cmdlet will be deprecated.
+The validation checks are incorporated into New-CsOnlineLisCivicAddress.

 ## SYNTAX